samvv/dotty/README.md

 Initialize a new repository with the default settings.

-The repository will by default be initialized at `/.dotty`.
+The repository will by default be initialized at `/.dotty`, unless `DOTTY_ROOT` has been set.

 ### `dotty add <path..>`